 My research and teaching interests lie at the intersections of Literacy Studies, Applied Linguistics, and Educational Technologies.

-I have had the pleasure of working at the University of Bradford, University of Leeds, and now at Lancaster University.
+I have had the pleasure of working at the University of Bradford, Lancaster University, and now at Queen's University Belfast.

 Here is an interesting artefact of historical literacy that I encountered, during a brief stay in Cyprus last year as a visiting lecturer.
 In a visit to the Hala Sultan Tekke and surrounding salt lake, one of my favourite places on the island, I saw this compilation from […]

 This is an online recording of the plenary panel that I was a part of the the Annual Conference of the Society for Research into Higher Education.
 The keynote panel was on ‘Preparing critical students for the post-truth era – key research questions’ and featured Neil Harrison (University […]

 I am very pleased to announce a Special Issue of the Springer journal Postdigital Science & Education which I have guest-edited with Alison MacKenzie.
 This Issue is on the theme of Lies, Bullshit and Fake News Online: Should We Be Worried? and is dated at Volume 2, Issue […]

 A recent SRHE event on ‘Academics in the Digital University’ at Queen’s University Belfast